 While an HEAR coating is straightforward for most manufacturers, ensuring a high-performance DLC coating consistent enough to withstand the harshest environmental conditions still poses significant challenges for some of the most established optical coating companies.

-We have designed a custom DLC coating chamber and developed a proprietary PE-CVD technique that produces dependable, long-lasting DLC coatings on virtually all IR substrates including Germanium (Ge), Silicon (Si), Zinc Sulfide (ZnS), Zinc Selenide (ZnSe) and Chalcogenides (As40 Se60) at scale with virtually zero pinholes.
+At Dynasil, we have designed a custom DLC coating chamber and developed a proprietary PE-CVD technique that produces dependable, long-lasting DLC coatings on virtually all IR substrates including Germanium (Ge), Silicon (Si), Zinc Sulfide (ZnS), Zinc Selenide (ZnSe) and Chalcogenides (As40 Se60) at scale with virtually zero pinholes.

 We can help you eliminate the four most common coating issues – pinholes, uniformity, stress and adhesion.
 Everything from our chamber’s circular geometry, gas inputs, operating temperature, and even the coating direction has been carefully designed and calibrated to ensure that our coating stands up to the toughest military specs.
 We have successfully coated infrared optics for some of the most demanding commercial and military applications.

-Ideal Substrate Materials for Infrared Wavelengths
+Ideal Substrate Materials for IR Wavelengths

 SWIR // 0.9 – 2.7µ